obviam/covid-tracker/README.md

 # COVID-19 Radar

-Covid-19 Radar is a responsive web-app, soon to be PWA that visualises COVID-19 cases around the world.
+Covid-19 Radar is a mobile first responsive web-app, soon to be PWA that visualises COVID-19 cases around the world.

 The application is built using the [Ionic framework](https://ionicframework.com/) with [Angular](https://angular.io/)

+## Demo

+A live version can be found here: [https://covid19-radar.netlify.app/](https://covid19-radar.netlify.app/)

+Best viewed on a phone.

 ## Building and Running Locally